nkmathew/intern-portal/README.md

 + Prompt user to save before leaving and show an icon that shows that the entry is unsaved
 + Capture Ctrl+S keypress
++ Logbook editor calendar should start on the intership day and not just 3 months before the current date
++ Throw error when no date is specified

 ### Installation Steps